hemkso02/hemkso02/README.md

     * "Appreciate all his help and he has earned our trust as a valuable MSTR CSInsight SME."
 * **Recognized for:** `Bias for Action`, `Deliver Results`, `Ownership`
 ---
+#### 5. RiQ Dashboard (Quotient)

+* **From:** Stefan Stanev, Senior Strategy & Insights Manager, Quotient
+* **Project:** RiQ Retailer Dashboard
+* **Impact:**
+  * This dashboard proved to be a significant enabler for the sales and insights teams.
+By providing direct and clear access to retailer data, it saved an enormous amount of time for both departments.
+  * The tool streamlined the creation of Retailer Scorecards, making it possible to generate over 40 comprehensive decks in just two months—a feat that would have been impossible with previous methods.
+  * This foundational work empowered the sales team with self-service analytics and paved the way for future client-facing versions.
+* **Appreciation Note:** "I have worked with Hem over the last 3 weeks to complete it and must say that he did an outstanding job! he input a lot of work to get this done by the Sprint.
+This report will save enormous time for us on AIT and Sales and will be used broadly so we will be enhancing it further and am looking forward to work with Hem !"

 ## 📜 Certifications